Vinyl vs. Hardwood Flooring: Ideal Flooring For Coastal Living

 Maintenance

 Vinyl flooring is renowned for being one of the easiest flooring types to maintain.
 It requires regular sweeping and mopping with the recommended cleaning products, but beyond that, the maintenance needs are relatively straightforward.
-Vinyl can even be safely vacuumed to remove dirt and debris.
+Vinyl can even be safely vacuumed to remove dirt and debris and is great for homes with pets.

 In contrast, hardwood floors demand a bit more attention and care.
 Sweeping or dry dusting should be done frequently to avoid scratches from small particles.
 It's crucial to use only hardwood-specific cleaning products, as excess moisture can cause damage to the wood over time.
 Additionally, hardwood floors typically need to be refinished about every 10 years to restore their luster and protect the wood from wear and tear.